apache/druid/extensions-contrib/kubernetes-overlord-extensions/README.md

     druid.indexer.task.encapsulatedTask=true
     ```

-    Any runtime property or jvm config used by the peon process can be passed here
+    Any runtime property or jvm config used by the peon process can also be passed here

     E.G. below is a example of a ConfigMap that can be used to generate the nodetype-config-volume mount in the above template.
     ```